mithunkaruns10/SalaryPredictionApp/README.md

 # SalaryPredictionApp

+# Note
-## *** Please unzip survey_results_public.csv.zip in the project for the dataset **
+*** Please unzip survey_results_public.csv.zip in the project for the dataset

-Steps to follow:
+# Steps to follow:
-First download the directory.
+_1) First download the directory.

-Inside the directory path, create new environment by conda create -n ml python=3.9
+2) Inside the directory path, create new environment by

+conda create -n ml python=3.9

 Activate that environment by